 Holiday parties are so much fun, but planning them can be a stressor.
 This holiday party planning checklist will help you rock this year’s company holiday party planning with minimal stress and maximum fun.

-Chicago Company Holiday Party Planning Phase 1:
+Chicago Company Holiday Party Planning Phase 1: The Basics

 The most important things you need to do when planning a holiday party for your organization or company are these tasks: